CMHAAorg/cmhaa-website/site/content/contact.md

       we will be in touch.
     form_description: >-
-      If you'd like to receive updates from us when we have news, information, or opportunities of interest or value to the business community's understanding or approach to workplace mental health, please provide your name and email in the newsletter sign-up form at the bottom of this page.
+      If you'd like to receive updates from us when we have news, information, or opportunities that contribute to the business community's understanding or approach to workplace mental health, please provide your name and email in the newsletter sign-up form at the bottom of this page.

       You may also like to follow us on [LinkedIn](https://www.linkedin.com/company/corporate-mental-health-alliance-australia/) and [Twitter](https://twitter.com/CMHA_Aus).